Debugging your application

 The logfiles written by your application should be stored here

 Passenger is the application server used to boot your rails application.
 If your application can not boot due to a critical error you will find the error message here (for e.g. syntax errors or missing secret_key_base).
 Log messages from different applications are not separated per deployment, as the configuration option of passenger can be configured globally only.
+Due to that, this log is not available on shared hosting servers.

 This feature of Passenger needs Passenger Enterprise.
 We can set this up after you provide us with the license.